kitepro40/aws-labs/LAB_1_Lambda_Privesc_via_bad_NotAction/Readme.md

 This lab covers the following scenario:

-* An attacker disovers user credentials for marketing-dave which allows lambda management.
+* An attacker discovers user credentials for marketing-dave which allows lambda management.
 * Due to a flaw in the policy intended to restrict marketing-dave's ability to modify IAM privileges, the attacker can priv-esc to admin by launching a lambda with high privileges.
 * The attacker discovers a secret in an S3 bucket after granting themselves S3 privileges to modify bucket policies